 This course is for anyone with an interest in philosophy and the enthusiasm to take that interest further.
 It operates as part of the Inside Narratives pathway, and will equip you with the knowledge, understanding and skills that will help you to study other courses in the pathway.

 Learning and Teaching

 This course consists of nine units divided into themes.
 Each unit comprises a 2-hour face-to-face session between 7pm and 9pm.
 These sessions will include lectures, class discussions and group-work, source analysis activities and exercises to develop your academic skills.
 There will also be an opportunity for learning outside of the classroom, facilitated by the university’s Virtual learning Environment, Learning Central.

 Coursework and Assessment

-Students will be expected to complete three pieces of assessed work: a 250-word argument reconstruction, a 500-word critique of that argument, and a 750-word essay.
-Advice and support will be provided for all three assignments and you will receive detailed feedback relating to strengths and areas for improvement on both pieces of work.
+Students will be expected to complete three pieces of assessed work: a 250-word argument reconstruction, a 500-word reconstruction and critique, and a 750-word essay.
+Advice and support will be provided for all three assignments and you will receive detailed feedback relating to strengths and areas for improvement on all pieces of work.